 Wedding reception bingo

-Give guests a simple reception game they can play during cocktail hour, dinner, speeches, and dancing.
+Give guests a simple wedding reception game they can play at tables, during speeches, on the dance floor, through cocktail hour, or while waiting between events.

 BINGO